wayneIBM/vpc-on-classic/hello-world-vpc.md

 The previous example does not create a VPC with classic access.
 If you require the VPC to have access to your classic resources, see [Setting up access to your Classic Infrastructure from VPC](/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).
 You can only enable a VPC for classic access while creating it.
 In addition, you can only have one classic access VPC in your account at any time.
 {: important}

-## Step 4: Create a subnet and save the subnet ID.
+## Step 4: Create a subnet and save the subnet ID
 {: #step-4-create-a-subnet-and-save-the-subnet-id}

 Pick the `us-south-2` zone for the subnet's location and call the subnet _helloworld-subnet_.
 The zone needs to be in the region chosen in step 1.
 To view the zones available for the region, run the command `ibmcloud is zones us-south`, substituting `us-south` for the region chosen in step 1.